-The tools used by the smart worker (e.g. laptops and smartphones) to perform their work allow a constant and continuous availability and connection, not only potential but in fact, constant and continuous.
+The tools used by the remote worker (e.g. laptops and smartphones) to perform their work allow a constant and continuous availability and connection, not only potential but in fact, constant and continuous.
 And this would risk to compromise the balance between professional and private life which is one of the requirements of remote work.

 The right of disconnection is part of this framework, according to which the worker must be protected by a potential permanent connection.